earthly/website/blog/_posts/2023-01-24-setup-typescript-monorepo.md

 At the same time, the monorepo approach has its pitfalls.

-First, don't forget that **setting up a build pipeline for your monorepo may not be easy**.
+First, don't forget that **setting up a build pipeline for your [monorepos](/blog/go-workspaces) may not be easy**.
 This is especially true if your monorepo consists of several apps that should be deployed in a particular order.
 If your pipeline isn't perfectly configured, your deployments could lead to downtime or malfunction.

 Second, coordinating the versioning of all products, services, and libraries that are part of a monorepo is a complex process.
 If you adopt a monorepo, you need to pay even more attention to each commit.
 Also, every member on the development team should be highly skilled with Git or a similar version control system.